newcontext-oss/kitchen-terraform/source/documentation/driver.html.md

 #### Destroying the Terraform State

-The driver destroys the state by running a command like the following example, where the variable options are controlled by configuration
+The driver destroys the state by running a command like the following example, where the options are controlled by configuration
 attributes:

 ~~~